Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The same principle applies to iron.
 Ferrous sulfate (FeSO₄), the standard form in many iron supplements, generates free Fe²⁺ ions that trigger local oxidative stress in the intestinal mucosa.
 The result: nausea, constipation, abdominal pain, and ultimately poor compliance.
 Iron bisglycinate is a stable chelated complex.
 It uses the same transport pathways as amino acids, bypasses classic inhibition mechanisms (phytates and polyphenols, plant compounds that trap minerals and reduce their absorption), and demonstrates markedly superior digestive tolerability (PubMed).
 A clinical trial in infants with iron-deficiency anemia measured bioavailability of 90.9% for iron bisglycinate versus 26.7% for ferrous sulfate (PubMed).

-Folate and the MTHFR variant: when form determines conversion
+Folate and the MTHFR polymorphism: when form determines conversion

 Approximately 10 to 15% of the European population carries two identical copies of a variant in the MTHFR gene (known as a homozygous carrier of the C677T or A1298C polymorphism).
-In these individuals, the enzyme works less efficiently: the conversion capacity from folic acid to 5-MTHF is reduced by 30 to 70%.
-Folic acid accumulates in its unmetabolized form in the blood, without fulfilling its biological function (PubMed).
+In these individuals, the enzyme works less efficiently and the conversion of dietary folate into 5-MTHF is slowed.

-Displaying "400 µg of folate (folic acid)" without specifying the form is incomplete information for the third of the population that cannot efficiently convert that folic acid.
+Displaying "400 µg of folate (folic acid)" without specifying the form remains incomplete information, and it is so for everyone: the form determines what actually reaches the plasma.

 Cyanocobalamin and methylcobalamin: same vitamin, different fate